-If you are performing as a solo musician then you should expect the be offered less than you would if you were in a band.
-However, the payment could end up being more than the split fee you would share with other band members.
+If you are a solo musician then expect to be offered less than if you were in a band.
+However, the payment could end up being more than the split fee you would share with band members.

 For example, a £300 fee for a 5 piece band would give £60 per band member.
-Pubs and venues will take this to account and may offer something similar, therefore it is up to your judgement whether you feel comfortable accepting offers around or below £100 as a solo performer.
+Pubs and venues will take this to account and may offer something similar.
+Therefore, it is up to you whether you’ll accept offers around or below £100 as a solo performer.
 Make sure you take into account your experience and what other acts on the night are being paid.

 The Musicians Union’s casual stage rates are the best reference you can use for working out how much to charge.
-These cover any casual engagement that involves performing on a stage, including one off public performances, commercial touring tribute acts and any independent artist or musician without a record or management deal.
+These cover any casual engagement that involves performing on a stage.
+This includes one-off public performances, commercial touring tribute acts and any independent artist or musician without a record or management deal.

 Musicians Union hourly rate

 The Musicians Union is a respectable trade union that represents thousands of musicians across the country.
-If you are considering a long career as a performer then it is heavily advised that you consider joining.
-They are there to help offer you advice and intervene if things go badly ie. if you agree a fee to perform and don’t get paid.
+You should consider joining f you are considering a long career as a performer.
+They are there to help offer you advice and intervene if things go badly.
+For example, if you agree to a fee to perform but don’t get paid.

-There are a lot of resources online from the Musicians Union such as draft contracts and the Fair Play Guide, which covers unfair deals, things to avoid and expectations from other types of performances like competitions and showcases.
+There are a lot of resources online from the Musicians Union.
+This includes draft contracts and the Fair Play Guide, which covers unfair deals.
+It also covers things to avoid and expectations from other types of performances like competitions and showcases.

-They set advised minimum hourly rates that can be a great tool to use when working out how much you should charge for gigs.
-Also, if you are offered less than the rates, you can give them evidence that they are charging below the Musicians Union standard and hopefully bring the fee up.
+The Musicians Union sets advised minimum hourly rates.
+This can be a great tool to use when working out how much you should charge for gigs.
+Also, if you are offered less than the rates, you can give them evidence that they are charging below the Musicians Union standard.
+Hopefully, they will bring the fee up once you do this.

 Performance fees for musicians